ksu-is/ItsShowTime/projectroadmap.md

 Evalaute Next Steps for Goals and any troubleshooting for Next Sprint (COMPLETE)

-Update README.MD with all instructions and steps ( )
+Update README.MD with all instructions and steps (COMPLETE)

-Commit all code that has been created to GITHUB REPO ( )
+Commit all code that has been created to GITHUB REPO (COMPLETE)

     Sprint 2: